Seven sailing crew websites to find a boat to sail across the Atlantic – as crew, or to find crew!

 Christopher Columbus needed to convince the Queen of Spain to sail across the Atlantic.
 Nowadays, we have the internet: one of the three methods to find a boat.
 Here are 7 sailing crew websites that help you get started to find a boat for an Atlantic Sailing Adventure!

 Ocean Nomads started as a little Facebook group to get in touch with readers of Ocean Nomad , provide support, and to communicate sailing opportunities from the network.
 Spontaneous organized sailing adventures came next.
-And over the years a beautiful ocean minded global family of nomads, vessels, and impact projects has turned into the Ocean Nomads community.
-Impact-driven ocean adventurers are welcome to become member.
+And over the years a beautiful ocean-minded global family of nomads, vessels, and impact projects has turned into the Ocean Nomads community.
+Impact-driven ocean adventurers are welcome to become members.
 While Ocean Nomads is not a sailing crew website, more and more epic ocean adventure opportunities are communicated within the membership portal.
-And more and more vessels are joining who look for the right kind of eco adventure-minded crew member.
-Investment: You can still join as a founding member for 3,50 euro/month (yearly memberships only since relationship building takes time).
-2021 New memberships will be launched.
+And more and more vessels are joining who join Ocean Nomads to connect with the likeminded eco adventure-minded crew member.
+Have a look at the latest upcoming events, including fleets from the mainland to Canaries, and an Atlantic Crossing.
+Investment: 5,50 euro/month.
+Join here.
+As of September 2022, we’re +300 members of which 70 have a vessel and often welcome crew on board.
+There are currently 5 Atlantic ocean sailing opportunities in the network.
+Some already networking for 2023.
+In 2022/2023 we will sail across the Atlantic.
+Priority application for Ocean Nomads members!
+Keep an eye on the event section here or subscribe to the ON newsletter.

 Ocean Crew Link works as an introduction service to potential crew and boats looking to do any offshore passage: a boat sailing between two places at a particular time.
 On average, 10 to 15 new ocean sailing opportunities are posted to the site each week.
 Around 100+ active sailing crew opportunities are up at one time, and almost 10,000 users receive the weekly mailing with new opportunities.